Contrastive Learning Can Find An Optimal Basis For Approximately View-Invariant Functions

-We next discuss what properties a representation needs to have in order to achieve low approximation error for functions satisfying Assumption \ref{assump:smooth_target}, and show that the eigenfunctions of a Markov chain over positive pairs allow us to re-express this assumption in a form that makes those properties explicit.
+We next discuss what properties a representation must have to achieve low approximation error for functions satisfying Assumption \ref{assump:smooth_target}, and show that the eigenfunctions of a Markov chain over positive pairs allow us to re-express this assumption in a form that makes those properties explicit.
 We then prove that, surprisingly, building a Kernel PCA representation using the positive-pair kernel is \emph{exactly equivalent} to identifying the eigenfunctions of this Markov chain, ensuring this representation has the desired properties.
-Using this equivalence, we show that this representation is minimax optimal for linear prediction under Assumption \ref{assump:smooth_target}, and further give generalization bounds for the performance of this representation for downstream supervised learning.